The Vancouver Earth Day Parade is a small but meaningful event that takes place in April along Commercial Drive and at

 In 2020 the parade was scheduled to take place on Saturday, April 18th.
 It was going to start at 11:30 am and the festival was going to run from 12:30 until 4:00 pm.
 Due to COVID-19, however, everything got cancelled.

 The Vancouver Earth Day Parade and Festival is an annual event that has been taking place since 2011.
 Put on by Windermere High School’s Youth for Climate Justice Now group, the event features a procession down the street, festival activities in a nearby park and a series of speakers related to the environmental movement.

 Earth Day in 2020 and 2021

-In 2020 the parade was scheduled to start at 11:30 am on Saturday, April 18th, and festival activities were going to take place at Grandview Park from 12:30 until 4:00 pm (which is longer than the year before).
+In 2020 the parade was scheduled to start at 11:30 am on Saturday, April 18th, and festival activities were going to take place at Grandview Park from 12:30 until 4:00 pm (which would have been longer than the year before).
 However, the event was cancelled due to the coronavirus pandemic.
 Hopefully the parade returns in 2021.

 The Earth Day Parade